EugeneButusov/kickstart/README.md

 ```

+## Authentication

+Kickstart uses [passport](https://www.passportjs.org/) framework for auth under the hood.
+Current implementation has
+authentication using username/password pair, returning JWT, which can be used in further authorized requests.
+For more
+details, please refer to OpenAPI docs (section `auth`).

+_Sessions and JWT blacklisting is the subject of possible further development._

 ## User management

-To support user management, this boilerplate has the following basic entity:
+To support user management, Kickstart has the following basic entity:

 ```typescript
 export interface User extends Entity {